 The owners and crew of the Les Aravis are English or English-speaking, some have lived in the area for years, others come here just for the season.

-The 22 rooms are simple, but clean and with extremely comfortable beds.
-In the back of the hotel the 1st floor rooms have access to a large sun terrace.
-Most rooms are en suite, there are four rooms with two shared bathrooms in the annex.
+The 22 rooms are simple but clean and equipped with extremely comfortable beds.
+In the back of the hotel, the 1st-floor rooms have access to a large sun terrace.
+Most rooms are en suite; there are four rooms with two shared bathrooms in the annex.

-I really like the vastness of the common areas: in addition to the breakfast/dining area there is a small library with beautiful views of the mountains, a TV/video room with English telly, a garden, a gym and sauna with massage facilities and a lounge bar.
-Everything is easily accessible while offering privacy to the user.
+I like the vastness of the common areas: in addition to the breakfast/dining area, there is a small library with beautiful views of the mountains, a TV/video room with English telly, a garden, a gym and sauna with massage facilities and a lounge bar.
+Everything is readily available while offering privacy to the user.

-WiFi is stable throughout the main building, and was not existing in the annex while I stayed there.
+WiFi is stable throughout the main building and was non-existent in the annex while I stayed there.
 But no worries: the main building is accessible 24/7.

 Breakfast is served in the large dining area, nothing special, but plentiful with a choice of drinks, different corn flakes/mueslis, breads, jams, and the occasional homemade cake.

-There are a small supermarket as well as bakeries and a fruit and vegetable store in Saint-Jean, and there are larger supermarkets towards/in Thônes only a few minutes by car away.
+Saint Jean village has a small supermarket as well as bakeries and a fruit and vegetable store, and there are larger supermarkets towards/in Thônes only a few minutes by car away.
 However, guests have no access to the hotel kitchen.

-For a special treat I propose visiting one of the farms in the area.
+For a special treat, I propose visiting one of the farms in the area.
 Above Forgeassoud, at the beginning of the ascent to 2,000m Mount Lachat, lies the Ferme Milk & Bouse.
-The owner is a lovely middle-aged fellow who does daily cheese making presentations with his hunky assistant, explaining willingly everything from the process to the unusual name of his farm.
-And afterwards you can buy fresh milk and Reblochon, Tomme or Abondance cheeses at unbeatable prices.
+The owner is a lovely middle-aged fellow who offers daily cheese making presentations with his hunky assistant, explaining everything from the process to the unusual name of his farm willingly.
+And afterward, you can buy fresh milk and Reblochon, Tomme or Abondance cheeses at unbeatable prices.